benkeks/equivalence-fiddle/doc/artifact/README.md

 bash ./reproduce-results.sh
 ```

 This will only go through the not-so-hard examples, which don't time-out often.
 It should be enough to see the advantages of the clever energy spectroscopy, in particular, that it works way better on systems with high non-determinism as in the Peterson's mutex example.

+An example of what one executions would look like, can be found in `example_reproduce-results.sh.log`.

-If you have more time (and RAM), feel free to also run the harder examples:
+If you have more time (and RAM), feel free to also run the harder examples (example log in `example_reproduce-results-hard.sh.log`):

 ```
 bash ./reproduce-results-hard.sh
 ```

+(Many will time out and the bigger ones might well run out of heap space, depending on your setup.)

 The distinguishing formula of Example 1 can be reproduced by entering the following definition into the tool (at http://127.0.0.1:8080/) and clicking onto the gutter next to `@compare`.